The market for electric mobility has grown rapidly, with around 2,1 million cars sold in 2018.What are the drivers and how green are e-cars really?

 Automobile manufacturers are already working on alternative solutions to promote green mobility.
 The key trends are towards lithium-free solid-state batteries and hydrogen-powered automobiles.
 Samsung is currently using recycled lithium from old cell phones.
 Also, other chemical substances such as sodium, zinc and calcium come as a substitute for the required cobalt in question. for electric cars

-The forecast for new registrations with electric drive is currently estimated by JP Morgan to be around 60% worldwide in 2030, of which 40% are hybrid EVs and 20% are pure BEVs.
-As long as the charging infrastructure has not yet been expanded, bridge technologies such as hybrid drives can prevent impending driving bans in large cities and guarantee local pollution-free transportation.
-At the same time, very great efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.
+The forecast for new registrations with electric drive is currently estimated by JP Morgan at around 60% worldwide in 2030, 40% of which are hybrid EVs and 20% pure BEVs.
+As long as the charging infrastructure has not yet been expanded, bridge technologies such as hybrid drives can prevent impending driving bans in large cities and guarantee locally pollution-free locomotion.
+Likewise, great efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.